 I am an interdisciplinary scholar of health and illness specializing in interpretive methods and the social studies of HIV-related policy and medical inadmissibility in Canadian immigration law.
 The bulk of my work to date has explored immigration medical inadmissibility decision-making and its consequences.
-“Screening and Screaming in Exile: Medical Examination and the Immigration Health Work of People with HIV” is the name of my monograph, currently under review with UBC Press.
+“Screening and Screaming in Exile: Medical Examination and the Immigration Health Work done by People with HIV” is the name of my monograph, currently under review with UBC Press.
 Since 2013, I have conducted ethnographic fieldwork in Eritrea, Ethiopia, Iran and Romania.
-I am appointed in Political Science, Social Justice Education, and the Centre de recherches en éducation franco-ontarienne.
+I am cross-appointed at OISE in Social Justice Education and the Centre de recherches en éducation franco-ontarienne.
 I teach and supervise undergraduate and graduate students in English and French.

 HIV/AIDS, Horn of Africa, immigration policies and politics, institutional ethnography, medical inadmissibility, migration, social organization of knowledge, sociology of health and illness

 - L’ethnographie institutionnelle : pratiques d’une sociologie alternative

 - Critical and Creative Qualitative Health Research Methods

 - Research Fellowship, Netherlands Institute for Advanced Study, Amsterdam, 2020-21

 - Best Staff and Faculty Award: Scarborough Campus Students’ Union, 2018-19